 A carbon monoxide meter is a tool that is necessary because it can save your life!
 There are 11 basic producers of carbon monoxide.
 The deck is stacked against us.

-Upon arrival for a service call, John Henry's Plumbing, Heating, and Air’s technicians put on their shoe covers as they check carbon monoxide levels near the front door to make sure it’s safe to enter.
+Upon arrival for a service call, John Henry's Plumbing, Heating, Air, and Electrical’s technicians put on their shoe covers as they check carbon monoxide levels near the front door to make sure it’s safe to enter.
 They also check carbon monoxide levels around your furnace and water heaters.
 It’s amazing how many water heaters produce high levels of carbon monoxide and need to be serviced or replaced.
 Is yours safe?

 Since 90% of refrigerant pressures are not accurate, refrigeration gauges are an important tool to increase the life of the cooling equipment plus improve equipment efficiency and comfort.
 There are other tools required to service HVAC equipment, but without these two basic tools, there is no reason to get started.
 Why not save time and do things right?

 Freeing up time can help us do the extra things that need to be done.
 An example on a personal level is managing time allows me to give back to the community in a meaningful way that can help others.
 My current pet project is giving 30 free heating maintenance services to those in need.
-John Henry's Plumbing, Heating, and Air will provide this free service to save lives and reduce energy costs for those that need it the most.
+John Henry's Plumbing, Heating, Air, and Electrical will provide this free service to save lives and reduce energy costs for those that need it the most.
 Your input would help connect us to those people and maybe save their lives if you fill out the form below.

 Freeing up time can also help us concentrate on better health, so we have those special moments with our loved ones.
 Why not start today?